On the Model Theory of Second-Order Objects: Preliminaries

 \subsection{The Logic $\fot$}

-First-order Team Logic, $\fot$, was introduced by \textcite{MR4594292} to capture exactly the team properties definable in first-order logic (modulo the empty team property) the same way, i.e. $\fot$ corresponds to $\foil $ exactly the same way in which $\foil$ corresponds to $\eso$.
+First-order Team Logic, $\fot$, was introduced by \textcite{MR4594292} to capture exactly the team properties definable in first-order logic (modulo the empty team property) the same way $\foil$ captures existential second-order team properties.
+In other words, $\fot$ with team semantics corresponds to $\fol$ with Tarski semantics exactly the same way in which $\foil$ with team semantics corresponds to $\eso$ with Tarski semantics.
 We can view $\fot$ here as a small extension of first order logic whose expressive power lies between $\fol$ and $\foil$.
 In particular, since $\fot$ captures all elementary team properties, it is powerful enough to express the most common dependence atoms, for instance those defined in the previous section.

 Given a vocabulary $\tau$, the syntax of $\tau$-formulas of $\fot$ is given by the grammar

 where $\lambda$ is a first-order atomic formula and the \emph{weak classical negation} $\cneg$, the \emph{weak disjunction} $\ivee$, and the \emph{weak quantifiers} $\existsone$ and $\forallone$ are interpreted as follows: